GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

 Without getting too deep into color theory land, LCH is a human oriented syntax, that caters to how we percieve color, not how we measure color with math (like 255).
-This gives it a distinct advantage, humans can write it easier and other humans will be in tune with these adjustments.
+This gives it a distinct advantage as humans can write it more easily and other humans will be in tune with these adjustments.

 <figure class="w-figure w-screenshot">